Biswajit-Banerjee/NEBULA/README.md

 # NEBULA - Network of Enzymatic Biochemical Units, Links, and Associations

 ## Overview
-NEBULAU is a comprehensive platform designed for large-scale metabolic network expansion and analysis.
+NEBULA is a comprehensive platform designed for large-scale metabolic network expansion and analysis.
 This project integrates enzymatic reactions, metabolic pathways, and their associated components to create a detailed map of cellular metabolism.

 ## Features
 - Metabolic network expansion and visualization